Jon-Biz/jasmine-every/README.md

 A helper function for Jasmine to allow one to iterate a test or suite through an array of test case data.

-You pass ```each``` an array of test data, along with a callback containing tests and suites, and every iterates through the array, applying the tests to each case of data.
+You pass ```every``` an array of test data, along with a callback containing tests and suites, and every iterates through the array, applying the tests to each case of data.
 To wit:

 ```javascript
 var testcases = ["dataset_one","dataset_two","dataset_three"]